Automattic/jetpack/readme.txt

 **Bug fixes**

+* General: We solved an issue that arised when using the Front End Editor feature plugin.
+A fatal error wass thrown due to us assuming the `enter_title_here` filter would only run within wp-admin.
+* Sitemap: We fixed the format of the date shown for videos on the video sitemap.
 * Stats: We fixed the width of the Stats page for wide screens.

-* We solved an issue that arised when using the Front End Editor feature plugin.
-A fatal error wass thrown due to us assuming the `enter_title_here` filter would only run within wp-admin.